Virgin Media to hit millions with up to £54/yr hike – how to beat it

 - If they won't slash the price, see if they can include any extras, such as a boosted TV package.

 Out of contract?
 Haggle or switch

-If you're out of contract, check if you can find a better deal using our Broadband Unbundled tool – you don't need to wait for notification from Virgin Media of the price hikes to do this.
+If you're out of contract, you're likely to be paying over the odds anyway, so check if you can find a better deal using our Broadband Unbundled tool – you don't need to wait for notification from Virgin Media of the price hikes to do this.

 Alternatively, if you want to stick with Virgin Media you're also in a great position to renegotiate a better deal.
 Check out our Haggle with Virgin guide for full tips on how to do this.